Did Someone Say Media Hype?

 An interesting fact, when we exercise, the number of mitochondria in our cells goes up - and we (eventually) feel more energetic.
 Sirtuins are responsible for that beneficial effect!

 Interestingly, sirtuins are involved in clearing away damaged mitochondria, an important process to ensure that only top-performing mitochondria remain.
 Sirtuins are also involved in mitochondrial gene expression - needed for normal mitochondrial function.
-In short, we need a healthy level of sirtuin activation to keep our mitochondria in top shape doing the job they are supposed to do - create energy!
+In short, we need a healthy level of sirtuin activation to keep our mitochondria in top shape and doing the job they are supposed to do - create energy!

 Cellular senescence is when cells stop renewing themselves (i.e., they stop dividing).
 As we age, we get an accumulation of senescent cells, and this is considered to be another hallmark of aging.

 Although not fully understood, growing evidence has shown that sirtuins are an essential factor in delaying cellular senescence.
 Suppression of cellular senescence by sirtuins is mediated through multiple mechanisms relating to the integrity of chromosomes and DNA.
-For example, sirtuins help with structural integrity of chromosomes by helping organize chromatin - this is like the scaffold that holds our chromosomes together.
+For example, sirtuins help with the structural integrity of chromosomes by helping organize chromatin - this is like the scaffold that holds our chromosomes together.

-There are still many unanswered questions with regards sirtuins.
+There are still many unanswered questions with regards to sirtuins.
 Can we really activate sirtuins with a supplement?
 Will it make us live longer, or be healthier and if so, by how much?

 Based on the pace of clinical research looking at sirtuin activators such as nicotinamide riboside chloride, it seems likely that we'll have the answer in the next 10 or so years.
 10 years you say!